lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 Select Processed Visit Images (PVIs) by clicking on the "PVIs (2)" box in the "Observation Type and Source" tab on the left.

 **3. Restrict the observation epochs.**
-In the "Timing" tab, for the "Time of Observation" select "Overlapping specific range"..." and enter 60638 and 60641 as start time and End Time.
+In the "Timing" tab, for the "Time of Observation" select "Overlapping specific range"..." and enter 60638 and 60641 as "Start Time" and "End Time".
 Click the "Search" button.

 .. figure:: images/portal-105-5-1.png